Zequez/logseq-vault/pages/My LogSeq Notes Deployment.md

 - Available at: http://notes.zequez.space/
 - Filter out big files from Git repo
 	- List files larger than 5mb amount on the assets directory
-	- Filter out big files from repo by using command
+	- Filter out big files from repo by using command:
+		- ```
+		  git filter-repo --invert-paths --path 'path/to/file1 path/to/file1'
+		  ```
+		-
+		-
 - Push Every X Hours With A Cronjob
 	-
 -